google-research/ecology-georeferencing/georeferencing/README.md

 # Georeferencing Tools

-Automated georeferencing of maps in ecology research papers using multimodal LLMs.
+This folder contains a demonstration implementation of map georeferencing in ecology research papers using multimodal LLMs.

 ## Table of Contents